ilkayisik/aest_dynamics_code/README.md

 Matlab is used for motion energy analysis and variance decomposition analysis.

-The code and the data is also accessible through OSF: https://osf.io/tpxmk/
+The code and the data are also accessible through OSF: https://osf.io/tpxmk/